xiezy964/phy-gpr/README.md

 - uses Gaussian sampling to expand each original row into 100 synthetic samples
 - splits train and test sets by original group id, not by individual augmented rows

-Important notes:

-- `data/Ti-6Al-4V PSP feature table.xlsx` is present in the repository but is not used by the current default pipeline
-- the spreadsheet layout is assumed by fixed column indices in [src/data_prep.py](/Users/xiezy/Documents/github/phy-gpr/src/data_prep.py:1)

 ## Repository Layout